marcopaglio/BookingApp/README.md

 ## Build the BookingApp project

-When you build the BookingApp project is necessary to have DBMSs' Docker image locally, otherwise they will be pulled during the build execution causing a possible timeout failure.
+When you build the BookingApp project is necessary to have DBMSs' Docker image locally, otherwise they will be downloaded during the build execution causing a possible timeout failure.
 In order to avoid this, before the very first build run the following commands on the terminal:
 ```
 docker pull mongo:6.0.7
 docker pull postgres:15.3